sum01/aur-packages/tribler/README.md

 # Tribler
-This is a PKGBUILD for installing the Tribler client via the Arch User Repository.
+PKGBUILD for building the Tribler client via the Arch User Repository.
+Please note that this is not the pkg in the AUR, but my improvement on it.

 https://www.tribler.org
 https://github.com/Tribler/tribler